Stefan4189/Stefan4189/README.md

 & </a>
 <a href="https://discord.com/invite/KgmHVEQWAt">Owner of Stefan's Discord</a>

-- 🔭 I’m currently working on <a href='https://github.com/Stefan4189/Stefan4189.github.io'>a site redirecting to my solo.to link </a>
+- 🔭 I’m currently working on <a href='https://github.com/Stefan4189/Stefan4189.github.io'>a site redirecting to my solo.to link </a> and another website
 - 📫 How to reach me: </br> <a href="mailto: contactstefan4189@protonmail.com">Mail</a>
 <br> & <br> <a href="https://discord.com/invite/KgmHVEQWAt">Discord Server</a>